 |

-Smile for the Camera: Immigration Enforcement Gets a Makeover
+Smile for the Camerabecause Immigration Enforcement Gets a Makeover

 They’re strapping body cameras onto immigration agents and calling it accountability.
 From where I’m sitting, halfway around the world, it looks more like a costume change than a reform.
 Cameras don’t fix power.
 They document it—when the pe… |